oliverx288/oliverx288/README.md

 👩🏻‍💻 IT Support & dev student figuring it out one commit at a time

-🎓 Studying DAW & Computer Engineering — both, at the same time
+🎓 Studying DAW & Computer Engineering

 ☕ Spent 3 years running a specialty coffee shop before switching to tech